Terms and Conditions

 b.
 All other courses: 20 % of the full course fee

 c.
-Other than regulation #2.6 the participant holds no right to any form of refund or compensation for the paid course amount or amount due in case he/she decides to leave/is forced to leave the course earlier than the scheduled course end date.
+Other than regulation #2.6, the participant holds no right to any form of refund or compensation for the paid course amount or amount due in case they decide to leave/are forced to leave the course earlier than the scheduled course end date.

 6.5 Any interest accrued on funds held in any Dutch First bank account is the sole property of Dutch First.